nafajardo/PhantomTKL/README.md

 //TODO put pics for testing and diode direction

-Alright, for the Teensy, alight it like so:
+Alright, for the Teensy, alight it like so, and solder:

 //TODO put pic of teensy on PCB with headers already on the teensy.